 Three IEGs, Arc, Homer1a, and bdnf have also been shown to be upregulated after fear conditioning.
 Importantly all three are critically involved in associative learning-induced synaptic structural changes.
 Arc expression is increased in the LA from 30-180 minutes after tone-shock pairings (REF).
 Further, modulation of Arc signaling in the LA impairs consolidation of the long-term tone-shock fear memory; relative to controls, rats that received a pre-conditioning LA infusion of an Arc antisense oligodeoxynucleotide froze less during test presentations of the tone (Ploski et al, 2008).
 Similarly, Mahan et al. (2012) demonstrated that homer1a expression increased in amygdala two hours after fear learning.
-Moreover, it was shown that up-regulation of this gene is dependent on the increase in expression bdnf.
+Moreover, it was shown that up-regulation of this gene is dependent on the increase in expression of bdnf.
 The role of the latter in fear conditioning has been extensively studied.
 Specifically, fear memory consolidation leads to significant increase in bdnf exon I and III-containing mRNA in amygdala (Rattiner et al. 2004, Ou & Gean, 2006, Ou & Gean, 2009).

 Other IEGs, such as Per1, Egr2, and Nr4a2 have also shown changes resulting from fear conditioning.
-Per1 is critically involved in circadian rhythm pathways, whereas Nr4a2 and Egr2 encode a proteins that act as a transcription factors.
+Per1 is critically involved in circadian rhythm pathways, whereas Nr4a2 and Egr2 encode a protein that acts as a transcription factor.
 Using a combination of microarray technology and qRT-PCR, Ploski et al. (2010) demonstrated that all three genes were upregulated in the LA as a consequence of fear conditioning, with the highest expression at 30-minutes post-conditioning.

 Aside from IEGs, a second group of genes implicated in associative memory formation show peak activation between three and eight hours after fear conditioning.
 At three hours after fear conditioning, Rnf39, a gene involved in long term potentiation (LTP), and Sat1, a gene responsible for acetylation of polyamines, have both been shown to be up-regulated (REF).
-Similarly, Praja1 have been shown to be up-regulated at six hours.
+Similarly, Praja1 has been shown to be up-regulated at six hours.
 This gene encodes E3 ubiquitin ligase Praja1, and is involved in neuronal plasticity (Stork 2001).
 In contrast, between two and four hours post-conditioning, some genes have been shown to be down-regulated.
 These include: gephyrin, a gene involved in anchoring glycine and γ-aminobutyric acid type A (GABAA) receptors at inhibitory synapses, and RC3/neurogranin, which encodes a postsynaptic protein that regulates the availability of calmodulin (Ressler et al., 2002).
 Both genes were shown to return to baseline levels at eight hours after conditioning.